 Arachne’s first Poetry Anthology!

-RRP £9.99 now availble for £5 (P&P free) if you order direct from our Web Shop
+RRP £9.99 now available for £5 (P&P free) if you order direct from our Web Shop

 Territories: World English Language

 Featuring 25 poems which break the rules – starting with the no-more-than-40-lines rule.
 If you’ve ever considered putting a poem in for a competition or an anthology, you know what we are talking about.